elahoda/elahoda/README.md

 My background is in engineering, IT Infrastructure, and Security but now I'm focused on only coding.

-I'll soon finish a 5-month Full-stack web and mobile coding BootCamp, Nucamp.
+Soon finishing a 5-month Full-stack web and mobile coding BootCamp, Nucamp.
 Combined with coursework and projects.
 - HTML/CSS with Bootstrap
 - Web Development with React using React Hooks and state-aware applications using Redux
 - Mobile Development with React Native